Watch or Listen to the Following Media Clip

 Identify the Help Required

 In order to identify the help that the client and their family are seeking, health care administrators (HCA) can utilize a number of effective therapeutic communication techniques, and avoid ineffective communication and behaviours.
-You may be wondering if this is in the of the HCA.
+You may be wondering if this is in the scope of practice of the HCA.
 In many health care offices, the HCA is responsible for the initial intake of the client.
-For example, filling in the and components of the client encounter in a (CPSO, 2021).
+For example, filling in the subjective and objective components of the client encounter in a SOAP note (CPSO, 2021).
 In circumstances where intake is not a requirement of the HCA role, observations can be made and reported to the health care provider (HCP).

 HCA should be aware of the unequal balance of power between the client, family members, and the HCA.
 The College of Nurses of Ontario (2006) suggests that unequal power exists because health care providers have access to information and knowledge that the client and their family do not.
 It is important to keep this in mind when communicating with a client, avoid misuse of this power, remain respectful to the client, and to be aware of the client’s vulnerability.